 Q: So does a judge just consult a list of such disqualifying circumstances?

 A: Not quite.
-While Canon 2 does list some circumstances, it also contains a rule for circumstances that cannot be anticipated.
+While Rule 2.11 does list some circumstances, it also contains a rule for circumstances that cannot be anticipated.
 That rule requires judges to disqualify themselves in a proceeding where a judge's impartiality might reasonably be questioned.

 Q: Why is the rule for disqualification so strict?

 A: This strictness is necessary because of the important values at stake in the justice system and because of the unique role of judges.
 The stakes are certainly high for the parties to a case; they may involve large sums of money or even loss of freedom, and cases often involve deeply held convictions about who was wronged and who was responsible.
 The stakes are also high for our democratic system of government, because our democracy requires that courts be the arena where facts are established and laws are applied with the most conscientious impartiality, without bias, prejudice or sympathy for or against anyone involved in the case.

 If the courts are to succeed in their role as neutral arbiters of the law, then judges must not only be impartial, but must be unquestionably impartial; there must be no room for reasonable doubt about their impartiality.
 This distinguishes judges from other government officials.
 Legislators, mayors, governors and other officials are at least in part advocates for the values and interests they proclaim as their own and on behalf of their voters, and we expect these officials to be partial to the programs, policies and agendas which led to their election.
 In contrast, judges are sworn to provide independent, objective and impartial judgments about what the law requires in individual situations.

 Q: How is the disqualification rule applied?

 A: To apply the rule, it is necessary to decide when a question about a judge's impartiality is "reasonable" and when it is not.